Bridge The Gap

 For children who find the sensory, social, or academic demands of a full school day overwhelming, a gradual return to a structured learning environment can make all the difference.
 Bridge the Gap offers a low-pressure, relationship-first setting where anxious learners can rebuild confidence at a pace that works for them.
 Our small class sizes (6:1 ratio), consistent routines, and caring educators create the kind of safety that allows children to open up and flourish.

-We have extensive experience supporting children with learning differences, including giftedness, twice-exceptionality, ADHD, dyslexia, and other learning needs.
-Bridge the Gap allows us to build a program with your child’s specific profile in mind, strengthening and making school feel like a place where they belong.
+Years of experience supporting children with learning differences, including giftedness, twice-exceptionality, ADHD, dyslexia.
+Shape every program we build, making school feel like a place where they belong.

 How Bridge the Gap Works